Kevin Can F**k Himself

 Kevin Can F**k Himself (Note: Also promoted as Kevin Can F Himself.
 The rendering in the title sequence differs between episodes; in the pilot, the letters in "fuck" are shown individually between "Kevin Can" and "Himself".
 In all subsequent episodes, the 'U' and 'C' (and sometimes 'K') of 'fuck' are obscured in a different way each time.) is an American dark comedy-drama television series created by Valerie Armstrong, who also serves as an executive producer.
+The title is a parody of the CBS sitcom Kevin Can Wait.

 The first two episodes were made available on AMC+ on June 13, 2021, and the series premiered on AMC on June 20, 2021.
 In August 2021, the series was renewed for a second season.
 In November 2021, AMC confirmed the series would end after two seasons.
 The second and final season premiered on August 22, 2022, on AMC and AMC+.

 Premise

-Set in Worcester, Massachusetts, the show explores the life of Allison McRoberts, a woman struggling to redefine her life amid an unhappy marriage to her husband, Kevin, a narcissistic man-child whose cruel and manipulative treatment of her borders on domestic abuse.
+Set in Worcester, Massachusetts, the show explores the life of Allison McRoberts, a woman struggling to redefine her life amid an unhappy marriage to her husband, Kevin, an egocentric man-child whose cruel and manipulative treatment of her is domestic abuse.
 The show presents contrasting perspectives of her experience—a typical sitcom wife when Allison is with her husband, shown with a multiple-camera setup and canned laughter, and as a woman navigating a difficult personal path, filmed in the single-camera setup more common to television dramas.